iansf/pstar/README.md

 See [`qj`](https://github.com/iansf/qj) for documentation.

+### Testing and Examples:

+`pstar` is extensively tested.
+Additionally, almost all of the example code found in the documentation is automatically added to the test suite when documentation is built.
+Therefore, every block of code in a page of documentation is a self-contained, runnable example that you can copy into a python terminal and run immediately.

+Note that because many of the tests check the contents of `plist`s, and `plist`s do filtering when compared, many of the tests look like:
+`assert (foos.aslist() == [...])` in order to bypass the filtering and just run an equality check on two lists.
+Under normal use, you do not need to call `plist.aslist()` very often.

 ### Concision:

 In the very simple example below, `pstar` does in six lines with no explicit